pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/lab_task_2_exploring_ccp.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/vcenter-html-cloning.png">

 _Please note that multiple users may perform similar operation at the same time, therefore you may see multiple cloning processes._

+## 4. Kubernetes Data Cluster administration

+Once cluster installation has finished, you will see the status